erizta/erizta/README.md

 ## 👨‍💻 About Me
 I am a front-end developer
-- :telescope: I've recently built web applications that delight using React JS and currently experimenting with another javascript framework.
-I’m currently looking for job opportunities as a software engineer (frontend).
+- :telescope: I've recently built web applications using React JS.

-- :seedling: Always exploring new technologies that are relevant to my role, practically every day, experimenting with another javascript framework.
-I build websites that delight and inform.
-I do it well.
+- :seedling: Always exploring new technologies that are relevant to my role, experimenting with another javascript framework.

 - :zap: I’m currently working on a website app (React JS and Next JS).
 ---